Martin Bayless

-Martin Ashley Bayless (born October 11, 1962) is a former American football cornerback/safety and American football coach who is the special teams coordinator and defensive backs coach for the Philadelphia Stars of the United States Football League (USFL).
+Martin Ashley Bayless (born October 11, 1962) is an American football coach and former cornerback and safety.
+He is the secondary coach for the St. Louis BattleHawks of the United Football League (UFL).
 He played 13 seasons in the National Football League (NFL) and played college football at Bowling Green State University.
-He holds the record for most career interceptions in NCAA history with 27.
+He was drafted by the St. Louis Cardinals in the fourth round of the 1984 NFL Draft with the 101st overall pick.
+He is 2nd all-time for most career (FBS) interceptions with 27.
 After retiring from the NFL in 1998, he joined the Buffalo Bills as a Front Office Executive in 2000.
 He transitioned into coaching in the college ranks, and he has since held jobs with several professional football organizations.

 In 2018, Bayless became the assistant special teams coordinator and secondary coach for the Birmingham Iron of the Alliance of American Football.
 The following year, he joined the XFL's Los Angeles Wildcats as special teams coordinator and safeties coach.

-In 2022, Bayless joined the Philadelphia Stars of the United States Football League as the Defensive Backs coach and Special Teams coordinator.
+In 2022, Bayless joined the Philadelphia Stars of the United States Football League as the defensive backs coach and special teams coordinator.
+On January 1, 2024, it was announced the Stars would not be a part of the UFL Merger.